SkyBlock-Nerds/NerdWeb/README.md

     - Stats
 - A realtime preview of what your text will look like on big text inputs before you start generating:<br>
 <img src=".github/assets/images/PreviewFeature.png" alt="PreviewFeature.png"><br>
+- Share generator inputs feature
+  - You can easily click a button and send the link to someone, and it will share the inputs you gave for a certain gen

 Planned features:
 - A generator history saved in the cookies.